puppetlabs/device_manager/README.md

 }
 ~~~

-(Note that an f5 device is used as an example, but this module is not limited to F5 devices.)
+Note: An f5 device is used as an example, but this module is not limited to F5 devices.

 ## Parameters